-Do expats from Illinois still need to pay state taxes?
+Do expats from Illinois still owe Illinois state taxes?

-Do expats from Illinois still need to pay state taxes?
+Do expats from Illinois still owe Illinois state taxes?

-If you’re an expat from Illinois, you might still need to pay state taxes, depending on your residency status.
-Illinois may consider you a resident for tax purposes, requiring you to pay taxes on your worldwide income.
+If you’re an expat from Illinois, you might still owe taxes to the State of Illinois, depending on your residency status.
+Illinois may consider you still a resident for tax purposes, requiring you to report, and pay state income taxes on, your worldwide income.

-Understanding residency and domicile is important.
-Residency is where you live, while domicile is your permanent home.
+Understanding the difference between residency and domicile is crucial for expats.
+Residency is where you live; domicile is your permanent home.
 Knowing the difference helps you avoid unexpected tax bills and comply with Illinois tax laws.

 TLDR:

-Yes, expats from Illinois may still need to pay state taxes depending on their residency status.
+Yes, expats from Illinois may still owe state taxes to the State of Illinois, depending on their residency status.

-If Illinois remains your domicile and you haven’t established residency in different, you are considered an Illinois resident for tax purposes and must file state taxes on your worldwide income.
+If Illinois remains your domicile and you haven’t established residency in a different state, you are considered an Illinois resident for tax purposes and must report, and pay state income taxes on, your worldwide income.

-Illinois calculates state taxes based on your federal adjusted gross income (AGI), so any foreign income excluded on your federal return will also be excluded from your Illinois return.
+Illinois calculates state income taxes starting with your federal adjusted gross income (AGI), so any foreign income excluded from your federal income tax return (IRS Form 1040) will also be excluded from your Illinois state income tax return.

-However, if you are required to file a federal return, you must also file an Illinois state return.
+However, if you are required to file a federal income tax return, you must also file an Illinois state return.

 The Foreign Earned Income Exclusion (FEIE) allows U.S. taxpayers living abroad to exclude up to $126,500 of foreign-earned income from their U.S. taxable income for the 2024 tax year.

-This exclusion only applies to earned income, such as wages and salaries, and does not apply to passive income like interest, dividends, capital gains, and rental income.
+This exclusion only applies to earned income, such as wages and salaries, and does not apply to so-called “passive” income, like interest, dividends, capital gains, and rental income.

 Understanding Illinois's tax residency rules

-Residency and domicile are critical in determining Illinois tax obligations.
-Residency refers to where you live, while domicile is your permanent home where you intend to return after any absence.
+Residency and domicile are critical in determining your Illinois tax obligations.
+Residency refers to where you live, while domicile is your permanent home, to which you intend to return after any absence.
+In other words, one can have several residences, but only one domicile.

 Resident

 AGI and State Taxes: Illinois calculates state taxes based on your federal adjusted gross income (AGI).
-Any foreign income excluded on your federal return is also excluded from your Illinois return.
+Any foreign income excluded from your federal return is therefore also excluded from your Illinois return.

 FEIE Benefits and Limitations: The Foreign Earned Income Exclusion (FEIE) allows you to exclude up to $126,500 of foreign-earned income from your U.S. taxable income for the 2024 tax year.
 This exclusion applies only to earned income like wages and salaries, not to passive income such as interest, dividends, capital gains, or rental income.